 The guides are very knowledgable about the glacier and make sure to take you to interesting areas such as small ice caves, large crevices, and my favourite, a sinkhole (pictured above).
 Rest assured, our guide did cut us some stairs and ensure that the hole at the bottom of the sink hole was smaller than human size before she let us in!

-The gives you around 3 hours on the glacier, which means you get to stop mid hike for a quick lunch break.
+This gives you around 3 hours on the glacier, which means you get to stop mid hike for a quick lunch break.
 I’ve never picnicked anywhere quite so unique before!
 It also gave the guide a chance to tell us tales of woe of plane crashes and lost explorers who have been spat out of the terminal face many years after disappearing on the glacier.
 Not a great way to go!

 The round up